nihsmtgt/Digenome-Detect/plot/README.md

 It filters and analyzes data based on various quality metrics and outputs the results.

 ## Features
-- Filter data based on a score threshold.
 - Remove redundant scores that are adjacent.
-- Filter out low-quality scores.
-- Group scores by their value for both cases and controls.
-- Generate graphical visualizations of the score distributions.
+- Filter false positives based on a number of read with low mapping quality and clipped read.
+- Determine the CLSCORE threshold by comparing the data with negative control data.

 ## Requirements
 - Java Development Kit (JDK) 11 or later